Invoice Scripts

 Example 3: Conditional Invoicing Based on User and Multi-Resource Reservations

-# This script applies different billing rules based on the user type
+# This script applies different billing rules based on the user type.

 # Get user information